 No way of eating is equal to one outcome.

-Except dieting which inevitably will lead to rebound weight gain, a negative outlook on food and body dissatisfaction among other outcomes.
+Except dieting for weight loss which in more cases than not, will inevitably lead to rebound weight gain, a negative outlook on food and body dissatisfaction among other outcomes.

 Food is fundamentally neutral.